* Euro falls to one-year lows vs USD on QE speculation

 * Sterling hit by growing support for Scotland "yes" vote (Updates market action, changes dateline, previous LONDON)

 By Richard Leong

-NEW YORK, Sept 2 (Reuters) - The euro dipped on Tuesday to fresh one-year lows against the dollar on bets the European Central Bank will do more to help a wobbly euro zone economy, while the pound fell to a near five-month low versus the greenback on worries about Scottish secession.
+NEW YORK, Sept 2 (Reuters) - The euro sagged on Tuesday to fresh one-year lows against the dollar on bets the European Central Bank will do more to help a wobbly euro zone economy, while the pound fell to a near five-month low versus the greenback on worries about a Scottish secession.

 The ECB will hold a policy meeting on Thursday and traders will watch for signs President Mario Draghi is moving towards quantitative easing, which would pump more cash into the economy in a bid to stimulate lending and spending.